scottdurow/building-power-apps-js-webresources/Part 6 - Calling the WebApi.md

 ## Next Up

-Now that we've created some fairly complex JavaScript logic and tested it (unit and integration) we are ready to deploy and test inside our Model Driven App.
+Now that we've created unit tests we can try our code against dataverse using an integration tests - right from inside VSCode!